-Hired and managed a team of engineers, both local and offshore, who developed and took two products
+Hired and managed a team of engineers, both local and offshore, who developed and took two products to market.
+I was responsible for all technology strategies, product roadmaps, and communication with clients, partners, investors, and other stakeholders as necessary.

 Project Management Office Manager